How to keep happy rats

 What makes a good rat cages

 The bigger the better!
 Some of our favourites include The Critter Nation, The Ferret Nation, Liberta Explorer.
-If you only have two rats The Savic Zeno 3 or Furat Plus are decent options.
-These last two can be stacked using cable ties to make larger set ups.
+If you only have two rats ((although we advocate for keeping groups of 3+) The Savic Zeno 3 or Furat Plus are decent options.
+These latter two can be stacked using cable ties to make larger set ups.

 As large as possible, with plenty of height for climbing.